RoboticAgents/project2/README.md

 4. **When DI_03 is made**: It latches a "Step 2 complete" bit (only if Step 1 is already complete)
 5. **After DI_03 is made**: The system is done, and a reset is required (Red button, DI_01)

-### Required Modification
+### Modification Guidelines

-You must modify this basic implementation in at least one way.
-Choose one or more:
+Explore ways to enhance the sequential control system.
+Consider options such as:
 - Use lights to indicate which step is complete (e.g., green ON after Step 1, red ON after Step 2)
 - Add a buzzer that sounds when the sequence is complete
-- Prevent DI_03 from being recognized unless DI_02 has already been activated
+- Ensure DI_03 is only recognized after DI_02 has been activated (enforcing sequence)
 - Add a timer between steps to simulate processing time
 - Create a counter that tracks how many boxes have passed through
+- Develop your own enhancement that demonstrates sequential logic principles

+The goal is to demonstrate understanding of sequential control—how you implement it is up to you.

 **Important:** Add a comment above each rung explaining what the rung does and which step it controls.